-- 19. Recognising the significance of the uncertain financial context within which councils operate, Audit Scotland produced Scotland's Public Finances: Addressing the Challenges in August 2011.
-Follow-up work around the issues raised in the report will be undertaken in each council during 2013/14 to provide the Accounts Commission and the Auditor General for Scotland with evidence on the progress that public bodies are making in developing a strategic response to these long-term financial challenges.
-In addition, a specific piece of work on Scottish Public Finances: Workforce Planning will be undertaken in 2013/14. - 20.
-The council is responding constructively to the financial environment and has set challenging savings targets.
-This, in combination with its financial management arrangements means that we have not identified this as an area requiring specific scrutiny work during 2013/14.
-However, the 2011/12 annual audit report to elected members and the Controller of Audit identified that the council has the fifth highest level of net external debt as a proportion of revenue spend in Scotland and that this represents a significant risk.
-The council is managing this through its long term capital plan and the risk will continue to be monitored as part of the annual audit process. - 21.
+- 23. Recognising the significance of the uncertain financial context within which councils operate, Audit Scotland produced Scotland's Public Finances: Addressing the Challenges in August 2011.
+Follow up work around the issues raised in the report will be undertaken in each council during 2013/14 to provide the Accounts Commission and the Auditor General for Scotland with evidence on the progress that public bodies are making in developing a strategic response to these long-term financial challenges.
+In addition, a specific piece of work on Reshaping Scotland's public sector workforce will be undertaken in 2013/14. - 24.
+The council is responding constructively to the financial environment and has set savings targets that take account of the anticipated funding position.
+This, in combination with its financial management arrangements means that we have not identified this as an area requiring specific scrutiny work during 2013/14. - 25.
 At the request of Scottish ministers, Audit Scotland has piloted an approach to auditing CPPs and the delivery of local outcomes.
 The CPP audit model was tested during 2012/13 in three council areas (Aberdeen City, North Ayrshire and Scottish Borders).
 Following evaluation of the approach in early 2013, a number of CPPs will be audited during the second half of 2013/14.
-Audit Scotland will be contacting any likely audit sites in spring 2013. - 22.
-The EHRC has commissioned a piece of work to assess the extent to which Scottish public authorities have complied with the specific duties of section 149 of the Equality Act 2010
+Audit Scotland will be contacting any likely audit sites in spring 2013. - 26.
+The EHRC has commissioned a piece of work to assess the extent to which Scottish public authorities have complied with the specific duties of section 149 of the Equality Act 2010 during 2013.

-- during 2013.
 Analysis of public authorities' compliance with the duty to publish equality outcomes and employment information will be available later in 2013.
-The results of this activity will be reflected in future SRA work. - 23.
+The results of this activity will be reflected in future shared risk assessment work. - 27.
 The LAN is committed to maintaining its engagement with the council between now and the next SRA cycle so that we can retain an overview of how the council is managing its response to the significant financial challenges that it and all other Scottish public bodies face.